Sinamajidi/Python-Smart-Painter/README.md

  5. Now Program Has Been Started.
 Just See It to be Complete And Enjoy :gem:

  - all Important Things Will Log Into your Python Executor So Don't Worry about that.
+ - Quality of the Project depends on the: Drawing Thickness, Marker Type and Your Device Processor.
+ - To Reduce Unwanted Action or Clicking From Program Make Sure That You Opened Painting Software.

 > I Recommend that if you have access to Paint 3D Software, use it as a painter instead of Paint for a variety of reasons, such as :
 >